About

 To be ordained, he did a year of special study at St. Vladimir’s Orthodox Theological Seminary, Crestwood, NY.
 While at SVOTS, he was ordained a deacon on February 2, 2007 by Bishop Nikon.
 On September, 9, 2007 he was ordained a priest by Archbishop, then Bishop, Benjamin.
 Additionally, on June 6, 2021, he was elevated to the dignity of archpriest by Archbishop Benjamin.

 As a bi-vocational priest, Fr.
-Irenaeus continues to work professionally as a clinical pharmacist at an anti-coagulation / diabetes clinic in the general Tacoma, Washington area where he manages/directs both anticoagulation and type 2 diabetes therapies.
-He is now, as of December, 2020, nationally board certified in anticoagulation patient care (Certified Anticoagulation Care Provider, or CACP).
+Irenaeus he worked professionally as a clinical pharmacist at an anti-coagulation / diabetes clinic in the general Tacoma, Washington area where he manages/directs both anticoagulation and type 2 diabetes therapies.
 On March 10, 2023 he announced his retirement from the profession as of June 2, 2023.

-His other interests are guitars and pop music, especially the music of the British Invasion (The Beatles, The Kinks, the Hollies, and The Moody Blues being his favorite bands of the era), but also more contemporary music and bands.
-He and his wife, along with others who make up their little group, periodically perform at open mic nights in the Tacoma area.
-He also enjoys reading and cinema, his dogs and cat, baseball and tennis.
+His other interests are guitars and pop music, especially the music of the British Invasion (The Beatles, The Kinks, the Hollies, the Zombies, and The Moody Blues being his favorite bands of the era), but also more contemporary music and bands.
+He and his wife, along with others, periodically perform at open mic nights in the Tacoma area.
+He also enjoys reading and cinema, his dogs and cat, baseball, pickleball, and tennis.
 He has attempted writing speculative fiction, as well as his ongoing compositions of his own songs.

 It was great to serve with you today at St. Sava’s Serbian Parish.
 I hope we can do it again sometime.
 Please keep me in your prayers and you will always be in mine.